-A screen saver protects the screen against burn-in after the controller is inactive for about 20 minutes.
-Press "OK" to return to active screen.
+A screen saver protects the screen against burn-in after the controller is inactive for about 5 minutes.
+In order to protect the battery power, the screen saver will shut off after an additional 10 minutes.
+Press "OK" to return to the active screen.